jenisharw/Maverick-Capstone-s-Project/README.md

 - Anticipated sales figures for distinct items like gasoline, diesel, in-store merchandise, and in-store food on a daily basis.
 - A comparison between the actual sales recorded at each store on a particular day and the predictions made by our model.

+## Group's solution to the business problem.

+Maverik wants our model to be really good.
+We use numbers to check how good it is.
+One number, RMSE, tells us if the model is close to reality.
+The best model we made is called XGB.
+Another number, "Days to 5%," shows how quickly our model gets predictions right.
+Maverik wants quick and accurate predictions.
+We're still figuring out how fast our model can do this.
+We found out that the most important things for our model are recent sales and sales during certain times of the year.
+These things help our XGB model predict sales better.
+Our model is good, but it could be better if we had more data, like location info.
+With more time and data, we can make it even better for Maverik to use in their stores.